 Each Tranche of Covered Bonds in bearer form ("Bearer Covered Bonds") will initially be in the form of either a Temporary Global Covered Bond in bearer form (the "Temporary Global Covered Bond"), without interest coupons, or a Permanent Global Covered Bond in bearer form (the "Permanent Global Covered Bond"), without interest coupons, in each case as specified in the relevant Final Terms.
-Each Temporary Global Covered Bond or, as the case may be, Permanent Global Covered Bond (each a "Global Covered Bond") which is not intended to be issued in new global note ("NGN") form, as specified in the relevant Final Terms, will be deposited on or around the issue date of the relevant Tranche of the Covered Bonds with a depositary or a common depositary for Euroclear Bank S.A./N.V. as operator of the Euroclear System ("Euroclear") and/or Clearstream Banking, S.A., Luxembourg ("Clearstream, Luxembourg") and/or any other relevant clearing system and each Global Covered Bond which is intended to be issued in NGN form, as specified in the relevant Final Terms, will be deposited on or around safekeeper for Euroclear and/or Clearstream, Luxembourg.
+Each Temporary Global Covered Bond or, as the case may be, Permanent Global Covered Bond (each a "Global Covered Bond") which is not intended to be issued in new global note ("NGN") form, as specified in the relevant Final Terms, will be deposited on or around the issue date of the relevant Tranche of the Covered Bonds with a depositary or a common depositary for Euroclear Bank S.A./N.V. as operator of the Euroclear System ("Euroclear") and/or Clearstream Banking, S.A., Luxembourg ("Clearstream, Luxembourg") and/or any other relevant clearing system and each Global Covered Bond which is intended to be issued in NGN form, as specified in the relevant Final Terms, will be deposited on or around the issue date of the relevant Tranche of the Covered Bonds with a common safekeeper for Euroclear and/or Clearstream, Luxembourg.